I met my husband right after I had turned 21, and really wasn’t thinking about long term plans, marriage or meeting my “person.”

 After two years of dating we got engaged, and around the same time we learned that upon resigning his contract, his new duty station would be New Orleans.
 A marked distance from our home in New Hampshire, we began realizing that we were soon going to be embarking on a new journey.

-Two weeks after our wedding, we pulled out of the driveway of our first home together, and were on our way to what was about to become our new normal.
+Two weeks after our wedding, we pulled out of the driveway of our first home together, and were on our way to what was about to become our new normal — and my new normal as a military spouse.

 Up until this point, and for a while after our first PCS, I had worked as a daycare provider.
 It wasn’t something I considered making a lifelong career, but I loved the work and it helped pay the bills.
 I had never had that gut feeling pulling me towards a professional path.
 I marveled at my husband for being so dedicated to such a noble calling.
 I quickly realized that being a military spouse meant more than just being a supportive partner.